-- 1. Remove any media from the drives and turn off all connected devices and the computer.
-Then, disconnect all power cords from electrical outlets and disconnect all cables that are connected to the computer. - 2.
-Remove the computer cover.
-See "Removing the computer cover" on page 48. - 3.
+- 1. Prepare your computer.
+See "Preparing your computer and removing the computer cover" on page 57. - 2.
+Lay the computer on its side for easier access to the system board. - 3.
 Locate the heat sink and fan assembly.
-See "Computer components" on page 5. - 4.
-Disconnect the heat sink and fan assembly cable from the microprocessor fan connector on the system board. - 5.
-Loosen the four screws that secure the heat sink and fan assembly to the system board in the following sequence: - a.
-Partially remove screw 1, fully remove screw 2, and then fully remove screw 1. - b.
-Partially remove screw 3, fully remove screw 4, and then fully remove screw 3.
+See "Parts on the system board" on page 5. - 4.
+Disconnect the heat sink and fan assembly cable from the microprocessor fan connector on the system board.
+See "Parts on the system board" on page 5.

+- 5. Follow the following sequence to remove the four screws that secure the heat sink and fan assembly to the system board: - a.
+Partially remove screw 1, then fully remove screw 2, and then fully remove screw 1. - b.
+Partially remove screw 3, then fully remove screw 4, and then fully remove screw 3.

-Note: Carefully remove the four screws from the system board to avoid any possible damage to the system board.
+Note: Carefully remove the four screws to avoid any possible damage to the system board.
 The four screws cannot be removed from the heat sink and fan assembly.

-Figure 17.
+Figure 41.
 Removing the heat sink and fan assembly